 The materials which are to be used to create the product need to be loaded into the printer and capable of being laid down in microscopic layers.
 This typically means a powder or a liquid form.

 Polymers (such as ABS, PLA, PVA and polycarbonate) and metals (e.g. gold, stainless steel, silver, steel and titanium) are two of the most commonly used materials, with the former more popular in the consumer market and the latter used in industry.
-However, there are a number of other materials which could potentially be used too including ceramics, glass, resin or ultimately even human cells.
+However, there are many other materials which could potentially be used too including ceramics, glass, resin or ultimately even human cells.

-There’s a number of different processes which can be used in Additive Manufacturing, but as a general rule, as the material is laid down, it needs to be fixed into position.
+There’s a number of different processes which can be used, but as a general rule, as the material is laid down, it needs to be fixed into position.

-Supports can sometimes be required whilst the printing is in process; these can be removed or dissolved once the process is complete leaving only the finished structure.
+Supports can sometimes be required whilst the printing is in the process; these can be removed or dissolved once the process is complete leaving only the finished structure.
 Once the final item/part is ready other fiber laser applications such as marking (read our FAQs) and engraving (read our FAQs) can be applied.

 3D printing is a far more consumer-friendly phrase and it’s one which has become popularly used for additive manufacturing in general.